 We generate our revenue primarily from the provision of (i) our one-stop online marketing solutions to advertisers directly or through advertising agencies; (ii) SaaS; and (iii) other business.
-Our total revenue increased by 21.17% from RMB2,577.03 million in 2020 to RMB3,122.49 million in 2021, which was mainly attributable to the increase in the revenue from our online marketing solution business and SaaS service.
+Our total revenue increased by 6.01% from RMB3,122.49 million in 2021 to RMB3,310.09 million in 2022, which was mainly attributable to the increase in the revenue from our online marketing solution business and other business.